A/N: Hey, so this quarter isn't as horrible as the last couple, so I was able to get this out a bit faster.

 "I know," his dad said.
 "Can you walk?"

 Harry shook his head.
-"Not well; Cruciatus Curse."
+"N-not well; Cruciatus Curse."

 Another scream echoed through the gulley and Harry heard two more cracks of apparition.
 His dad wasted no time in picking him up and starting to run a short distance to the other side of an outcropping of rock where he placed Harry onto the ground.
 He quickly reached for his belt and pulled out a potion that he handed to Harry.
 Harry didn't question it and downed it quickly.
-Some of the pain ebbed away and his quivering stilled a bit.
+Some of the pain ebbed away, the muscles in his leg unclenched, and his quivering stilled a bit.
 His dad cast a spell that quickly bound his bleeding arm.
 He heard several more cracks of apparition and at that point, he was losing track.

 "Is that the Dark Lord?" his dad asked.